 There is also the potential for totally unexpected discoveries in the outer solar system.
 Not only may we find new dwarf planets the size of Pluto or larger, we very likely will find objects with physical characteristics quite unlike those of the currently better-known classes of solar system bodies.
 These may have extremely dark surfaces or particularly unusual orbits.
 It's even likely that we will detect small bodies captured from other Solar Systems; the challenge here will be identifying those outliers among the more common objects.

 A few outstanding questions about the Kuiper Belt and TNOs:

-To address these questions the LSST will search the entire southern sky for objects of all types beyond Neptune, identifying and characterizing on the order of 40,000 TNOs and SDOs.
+To address these questions Rubin Observatory will search the entire southern sky for objects of all types beyond Neptune, identifying and characterizing on the order of 40,000 TNOs and SDOs.

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.